gmirsky/terraform_azure_serverless_web_site/README.md

 # azure_terraform

-Test Azure Terraform Repository - DO NOT USE
+**Test Azure Terraform Repository - DO NOT USE**

-For tesing purposes only!
+In Developement -- for tesing purposes only!

 ## Terraform Azure Static website with Content Deleiver Network (CDN) Endpoint